 Seal any repairs and fills, including areas that may have been previously touched up with a stain pen, with clear shellac.
 The same is true for knotholes or open wood grain; seal with clear shellac to block any tannins from bleeding up through your new paint layers.
 Simply wipe on one or two coats with a cloth pad.
 Use only the freshest shellac.

 Sand melamine or laminate cabinets thoroughly with fine grit sandpaper to break the surface tension.
 Don't be tempted to skip this very critical step.
 Then apply a very thin coat of Chalk Paint® (diluted with approximately 20% water).
-Don’t worry if your underlying finish shows through; it will be covered with subsequent coats of paint.
+Don’t worry if your underlying finish shows through.
 Leave to dry for a minimum of 48 hours.

-Special Note: Another surface worth mentioning here is thermofoil, a finish applied to cabinets by multiple manufacturers.
+Special Note: Another surface worth mentioning here is thermofoil.
 Often used in the making of kitchen cabinet doors and drawer facings, this synthetic material is a thin, heat-sealed wrap molded over an MDF substrate.
 Thermofoiled cabinet doors can be a solid color or imitation wood grain.
-It is available in a range of textures and sheen levels, the most popular choice being solid white with a matte sheen.
 Paints of any kind do not bond to a thermofoil finish.
 However, on older one-piece styles, the thermofoil finish can be removed for painting purposes.
 Heat first with a hair dryer, and then, starting on one edge, slowly lift or pull the thermofoil finish away, exposing the underlying engineered core.
 Then follow the preparation steps above.

 Painting with Chalk Paint®